wikipathways/pvjs/README.md

 In order to add notifications to pvjs do:

-1. Reference plugin's _JS_ and _CSS_ files or use bundle version of pathvisiojs
+1. Reference plugin's _JS_ and _CSS_ files or use bundle version of pvjs
-2. Activate notifications for a given pathvisiojs:
+2. Activate notifications for a given pvjs:

     ```js
-    pathvisiojsNotifications(pvjsInstance, {displayErrors: true, displayWarnings: true})
+    pvjsNotifications(pvjsInstance, {displayErrors: true, displayWarnings: true})
     ```

 Highlighter Plugin